Dilyar-Iskan/seminarcode/README.md

 # Releated Notebooks for the Seminar:

-- The preprocessing of the log BPIC2017 is in the notebook "./visualize/preprocessing.ipynb".
+- The preprocessing of the log BPIC2017 is in the notebook `./visualize/preprocessing.ipynb`.

-- The evaluation of the prediction models can be reproduced by running the notebook "./prediction/test.ipynb".
+- The evaluation of the prediction models can be reproduced by running the notebook `./prediction/test.ipynb`.

-- The plots for the paper are in the folder "plots" that can be reproduced by running the notebook "./visualize/plots.ipynb".
+- The plots for the paper are in the folder `./plots` that can be reproduced by running the notebook `./visualize/plots.ipynb`.

-- The results of running the experiments are in the folder "exp_results" that can be reproduced by running the bash scripts in the root.
+- The results of running the experiments are in the folder `./exp_results` that can be reproduced by running the bash scripts in the root.